Candidates Tournament 2022

 The 2022 Candidates Tournament was an eight-player chess tournament to decide the challenger for the World Chess Championship 2023.
-The tournament took place at the Palacio de Santoña in Madrid, Spain, from June 16 to July 5, 2022, with the World Championship to follow in April to May 2023.
+The tournament took place at the Palacio de Santoña in Madrid, Spain, from 16 June to 5 July, 2022, with the World Championship finishing in April 2023.
 As with every Candidates tournament since 2013, it was a double round-robin tournament.

 The eight qualifiers were Ian Nepomniachtchi, Teimour Radjabov, Jan-Krzysztof Duda, Alireza Firouzja, Fabiano Caruana, Hikaru Nakamura, Richárd Rapport, and Ding Liren.
-Sergey Karjakin was originally a qualifier, but was disqualified for breaching the FIDE Code of Ethics after publicly expressing approval of the 2022 Russian invasion of Ukraine.
+Sergey Karjakin was originally a qualifier, but was disqualified for breaching the FIDE Code of Ethics after publicly expressing approval of the Russian invasion of Ukraine.
 Karjakin was replaced by Ding, the highest-rated player who had not yet qualified.

 Nepomniachtchi won the tournament undefeated with a round to spare and the highest score in any Candidates tournament since the modern format was introduced in 2013.
 This made him one of five players to win consecutive Candidates, the others being Vasily Smyslov, Boris Spassky, Viktor Korchnoi, and Anatoly Karpov.
+(Of these, only Smyslov and Nepomniachtchi achieved this when the Candidates were organised as a tournament, rather than a series of matches.)
+Ding ended up in second place, having pulled off a last-round victory against Nakamura who failed to hold the game to a draw that would have seen him finish in second place instead.

 Nepomniachtchi was scheduled to play a match against Magnus Carlsen for the World Chess Championship.
 But after the tournament, Carlsen confirmed that he would not play, which he already had announced as likely after the World Chess Championship 2021.
-Instead Nepomniachtchi will play Ding, the second-place finisher, for the world championship, after Ding pulled off a last round victory against Nakamura who failed to hold the game to a draw that would have seen him finish in second place instead.
+Instead Nepomniachtchi played Ding, the second-place finisher, for the world championship.